 Performance Capacity and Age

-Most industry experts recommend replacing heat pumps older than a decade.
+Most industry experts recommend replacing heat pump repair in Scottsdale older than a decade.
 This is because new systems have higher efficiency features, which could tremendously increase total energy savings.
-Modern heat pumps employ varying-speed air handlers, two-stage compressors and a much efficient coil design for optimizing energy savings and comfort.
+Modern heat pumps employ varying-speed air handlers, two-stage compressors, and a much efficient coil design for optimizing energy savings and comfort.